-Staff training
+Staff Training

 LMW always endeavour to ensure that treatment plants' operators have achieved Certificate III qualifications in water industry operations.
-Whilst some operators have already completed this training, other team members are progressing towards achieving certificate III, and new members who have recently joined the operational team have been enrolled in this training program.
+Whilst some operators have already completed this training, others are progressing towards achieving Certificate III, and new members who have recently joined the operational team have been enrolled in this training program.

-In addition, LMW's treatment plant operators attend the Water Industry Operators Association conference in Bendigo on annual basis, and visit other water authorities WTPs when the opportunity arises.
-We also engage instruments suppliers to conduct training on the operation and maintenance of the analyzers.
+In addition, LMW's treatment plant operators attend the Water Industry Operators Association conference in Bendigo on annual basis and visit other water authorities WTPs when the opportunity arises.
+We also engage instruments suppliers to conduct training on the operation and maintenance of the analysers.